dart-lang/site-www/src/_articles/libraries/dart-io.md

 ```

 The stream subscription is implicitly handled by `await for`.
-Exiting the `await for` statement — using `break`, `return`, or an uncaught exception —
+Exiting the `await for` statement—using `break`, `return`,
-cancels the subscription.
+or an uncaught exception—cancels the subscription.

 `Stream<List<int>>` is used in multiple places in dart:io:
 when working with stdin, files, sockets, HTTP connections, and so on.